top of page

 Previous Relationships are Permanently dissolved

-When married the UKVI will want proof neither applicant or their spouse, civil partner are married to another person at the date of application submission.
+When married the UKVI will want proof neither applicant or their spouse, civil partner are married to another person at the date of FLR application submission.
 If either applicant or their partner have been previously married then they need to provide evidence that any marriage / civil partnership outside their current relationship has ended.
-Divorce certificates are the easiest way of demonstrating the end of a marriage but other documentation can also be used.
+Divorce certificates are the easiest way of demonstrating the end of a marriage but other documentation can be used.
 A divorce in the UK is demonstrated through a decree absolute from a civil court.
 Overseas divorces must be evidenced using an equivalent to a decree absolute that's lawfully valid within the relevant country.

 Partners & Dependents Visa Accommodation Requirements